NETWAYS/foreman-training/provisioning/02_configuration.md

 Click it and in the dialog on the "Association" tab move the entry for Debian to the "Selected Items".
 Click on "Submit".

-### Associate the finish template "Preseed default finish" with Debian

-Navigate to "Hosts > Templates > Provisioning templates" and search "Preseed default finish".
-Click it and in the dialog on the "Association" tab move the entry for Debian to the "Selected Items".
-Click on "Submit".

-### Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default LVM" and "Preseed default", Installation media "Debian mirror" and set parameter "enable-official-puppet7-repo" to "true"
+### Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default LVM" and "Preseed default", Installation media "Debian mirror" and set parameter "enable-official-puppet8-repo" to "true"

 Navigate to "Hosts > Provisioning Setup > Operating systems" and search the Debian entry.
-Click it and in the dialog on the "Operating System" tab select the "Architecture" to "x86_64", on the "Partition table" tab select "Preseed default LVM" and "Preseed default", on the tab "Installation media" select "Debian mirror", on the "Templates" tab select the templates associated earlier and add the parameter "enable-official-puppet7-repo" as "boolean" with value "true".
+Click it and in the dialog on the "Operating System" tab select the "Architecture" to "x86_64", on the "Partition table" tab select "Preseed default LVM" and "Preseed default", on the tab "Installation media" select "Debian mirror", on the "Templates" tab verify templates associated for Finish template and PXELinux template and select the Provisioning template associated earlier, and add the parameter "enable-official-puppet8-repo" as "boolean" with value "true".
 Click on "Submit".